-What is your favorite genre?
+Which is your favorite genre?
 Which do you avoid?

 What is a book that you're afraid to read?

 What is a book you dislike/hate that everyone loves?
 Do you remember the last time you put down a book without finishing?

 What book is currently sitting on your nightstand?